g-now-zero/server-projects/Win2019ServADDS/README.md

          machines.
 I completed this using my network diagram for specific parameters.

-### 2. Download the Windows 11, Server 2019 and VirtIO Windows Drivers and upload ISOs to Proxmox VE.
-These ISOs are required to install Windows 11 and Server 2019, and to install VirtIO drivers for optimal performance:
+### 2. Download the Windows 11, Server 2019 and VirtIO Windows Drivers and upload ISOs to Proxmox VE:

       I. Download the required files:
          - Windows 11 ISO: The Windows 11 ISO is required to install Windows 11 on the client virtual machine.
 Download the ISO from the